-Glasgow Manor Operations Limited is a Company incorporated, domiciled and registered in England.
-The Company's registration number is 09819532 and registered address is 60 Welbeck Street, London, W1G 9XB.
+Glasgow Manor Operations Limited (the "Company") is a private company limited by shares and is incorporated, domiciled and registered in England.
+The Company's registration number is 09819532 and its registered address is 60 Welbeck Street, London, W1G 9XB.

 2 Significant accounting policies